Posts

 Image

-We don't have a habit of hugging in Japan.
-I've never hugged with my wife, as a habit.
-I can't remember even walking together with hugging her my hand around her waist.
-It's only because it makes walking difficult.
-A couple years ago, what I said to my wife made my elder daughter angry and she hadn't talked to me for about a week.
-One day, she came home drunkenly late at night and suddenly hugged me crying.
-She said to me, "Dad, I love you, I love you ...
-I'm sorry for rebelling against you ...
-Please wash dishes by yourself.
-I feel sorry for Mother ..."
-It was a little embarrassing for me.
-Since then I wash dishes after dinner.
-We had had a tough time since she was a teenager and she had been living alone for some years.
-I remember that we went see a circus together and talked about life back then.
-After she came home to live with us, I got a letter from her on my birthday some years ago.
-She apologized for her behavior in her early y
+We don’t really have a habit of hugging in Japan.
+I’ve never hugged my wife as a routine, and I can’t even remember walking with my arm around her waist.
+Mostly because it just makes walking difficult.
+A couple of years ago, I said something to my wife that upset my elder daughter, and she didn’t speak to me for about a week.
+One night, she came home late and drunk, and suddenly hugged me while crying.
+She said, “Dad, I love you, I love you… I’m sorry for rebelling against you… Please wash the dishes yourself.
+I feel sorry for Mom…” I was a little embarrassed.
+But ever since then, I’ve washed the dishes after dinner.
+We had gone through some difficult years since she was a teenager, and she lived on her own for a while.
+I remember going to see a circus with her back then and talking about life.
+After she moved back home, I received a letter from her on my birthday a few years ago.
+In it, she apologized for how she had behaved when she was younger.
+I’ve carried that letter in my wor...

 Wakayama Castle (2)